kahlstrm/brc-rs/README.md

 Struggled too long with getting a correct implementation of the rounding calculation to pass the original test suite.

+Going forward, the rounding conventions will change, with the test files being generated with the initial version of this project with only the conversion logic changed.

 ```sh
 ~/src/github/brc-rs (master*) » ./bench.sh
 Benchmark 1: ./target/release/brc-rs